wkhere/stackless/Doc/library/binascii.rst

    the checksum in packed binary format this is not necessary as the return value is the correct 32bit binary representation regardless of sign.

-.. versionchanged:: 3.0
-   The return value is unsigned and in the range [0, 2**32-1] regardless of platform.

 .. function:: b2a_hex(data)